ml-explore/mlx-swift-examples/Applications/LLMEval/README.md

 - this downloads models from hugging face so LLMEval -> Signing & Capabilities has the "Outgoing Connections (Client)" set in the App Sandbox
 - LLM models are large so this uses the Increased Memory Limit entitlement on iOS to allow ... increased memory limits for devices that have more memory
 - The Phi2 4 bit model is small enough to run on some iPhone models
+    - this can be changed by editing `let modelConfiguration = ModelConfiguration.phi4bit`

 ### Troubleshooting